apl-ocean-engineering/marine_msgs/acoustic_msgs/README.md

 Multibeam and FLS sonar data (referred to as sonar data for brevity) are broken into two type categories, detections and images.
 Images are intended to represent Watercolumn or FLS imaging data.
 Detections represent a detection reported by the sonar for a given beam.

 Sonar data is also organized into two domain categories,  temporal and spatial.
 Messages are intended to be initially reported in the temporal domain by the sonar drive then converted to the spatial domain through a processing pipeline.
 However, some sonars report images and detections directly in the spatial domain.
-In this case, sensor drivers may report directly with the appropriate spacial message.
+In this case, sensor drivers may report directly with the appropriate spatial message.

 ### Data structure
 the Sonar messages consist of top level messages: